maxbundscherer/gnuradio-docker-env/README.md

 - Start XQuartz `xhost + 127.0.0.1` (opens XQuartz UI)
 - Start container and connect to it `docker start -i mb-gnuradio`
 - Run `gnuradio-companion`
+- Use `/usr/bin/gvim` as editor in GNU Radio

 ### Install on macOS